BDC Hamburger Icon

 2. Starting a business in Texas comes with significant tax benefits.

 Not too long ago, there was a time when many entrepreneurs flocked primarily to Delaware and Nevada to do business.
 Delaware has a reputation for being the incorporation capital of the world because of its business-friendly corporate tax laws.
-These laws have allowed the state to become the legal home to more than one million business entities.
+These laws have allowed the state to become the legal home to more than 1 million business entities.
 Nevada also has a reputation as a tax haven, since the state does not collect corporate or personal income tax.

 3. Texas is open to innovation.